silentdiverchris/Archivist/README.md

 # Archivist
 =ctx-project:Archivist-p:low=

-**Please note, I have recently removed and renamed some settings, but haven't updated the descriptions and samples below yet, if you catch me in this shameful state feel free to tell me I'm a bad person and I'll get that done right away.**
+**Please note, I have recently removed and renamed some settings, but haven't finished updating the descriptions and samples below yet, if you catch me in this shameful state feel free to tell me I'm a bad person and I'll get it finished a little sooner.**

 A C# Net Core archiving/backup utility.